ISenseAura/Truth-Untold-Bot/README.md

   [9]: https://github.com/Zerapium
 2. Navigate to the root directory

-  The remaining steps will take place in the root directory of your Cassius files.
+  The remaining steps will take place in the root directory of your Truth Untold files.
 Navigate there with the command:

   `cd DIRECTORY`